Best Beer Stocks for December 2025: Why I’m Still Betting on Consolidation

 Company guides for 6-8% sales growth when the overall beer market is shrinking.
 That’s what happens when you own the right brands during consolidation.

-Plus they’ve got cannabis exposure through Canopy Growth.
+The risk I’m watching: They’ve got cannabis exposure through Canopy Growth.
 I’m not counting on federal legalization, but if it happens, that optionality is worth billions.
 Meanwhile you get paid to wait.
+Risk is they’ve already captured most of the Mexican import growth and competition finally shows up.

 Dynamic Stock Chart for TICKER TAP